And the crowd goes wild…

 I’ve also read that audiences of the time would stand up and demand that the orchestra repeat a movement of the music they just heard and thoroughly enjoyed.

-That being said, I would like to voice my displeasure with the “Whooo-Shriek” tradition that is now present in modern times.
+That being said, I still would like to voice my displeasure with the “Whooo-Shriek” tradition that is now present in modern times.

 Another step back, in present times there are some classical music advocates who love this phenomenon.
 “Let’s make classical music like Rock shows,” adding that “this a good way to bring in younger audiences.”

-Something that’s never been proven to consistently be accurate.
+That’s something that’s never been proven to consistently be accurate.

 But just as audiences cry out “Brava” or “Bravo” at the end of an orchestral performance or opera aria — and I can be a part of that crowd when I feel it — their are times when instead of shouting “Bravo,” I often want to shout “BOOO”…but to the audience.